Myoglobin

 Myoglobin (symbol Mb or MB) is an iron- and oxygen-binding protein found in the cardiac and skeletal muscle tissue of vertebrates in general and in almost all mammals.
 Myoglobin is distantly related to hemoglobin.
 Compared to hemoglobin, myoglobin has a higher affinity for oxygen and does not have cooperative binding with oxygen like hemoglobin does.
-In humans, myoglobin is only found in the bloodstream after muscle injury.
+Myoglobin consists of non-polar amino acids at the core of the globulin, where the heme group is non-covalently bounded with the surrounding polypeptide of myoglobin.
+In humans, myoglobin is found in the bloodstream only after muscle injury.

 High concentrations of myoglobin in muscle cells allow organisms to hold their breath for a longer period of time.
 Diving mammals such as whales and seals have muscles with particularly high abundance of myoglobin.
-Myoglobin is found in Type I muscle, Type II A, and Type II B; although many texts consider myoglobin not to be found in smooth muscle, this has proved erroneous: there is also myoglobin in smooth muscle cells.
+Myoglobin is found in Type I muscle, Type II A, and Type II B; although many older texts describe myoglobin as not found in smooth muscle, this has proved erroneous: there is also myoglobin in smooth muscle cells.

 Myoglobin was the first protein to have its three-dimensional structure revealed by X-ray crystallography.
 This achievement was reported in 1958 by John Kendrew and associates.
-For this discovery, Kendrew shared the 1962 Nobel Prize in chemistry with Max Perutz.
+For this discovery, Kendrew shared the 1962 Nobel Prize in Chemistry with Max Perutz.
 Despite being one of the most studied proteins in biology, its physiological function is not yet conclusively established: mice genetically engineered to lack myoglobin can be viable and fertile, but show many cellular and physiological adaptations to overcome the loss.
 Through observing these changes in myoglobin-depleted mice, it is hypothesised that myoglobin function relates to increased oxygen transport to muscle, and to oxygen storage; as well, it serves as a scavenger of reactive oxygen species.

 In humans, myoglobin is encoded by the MB gene.

 Myoglobin can take the forms oxymyoglobin (MbO2), carboxymyoglobin (MbCO), and metmyoglobin (met-Mb), analogously to hemoglobin taking the forms oxyhemoglobin (HbO2), carboxyhemoglobin (HbCO), and methemoglobin (met-Hb).

 Differences from hemoglobin

 Like hemoglobin, myoglobin is a cytoplasmic protein that binds oxygen on a heme group.
 It harbors only one globulin group, whereas hemoglobin has four.
-Although its heme group is identical to those in Hb, Mb has a higher affinity for oxygen than does hemoglobin.
-This difference is related to its different role: whereas hemoglobin transports oxygen, myoglobin's function is to store oxygen.
+Although its heme group is identical to those in Hb, Mb has a higher affinity for oxygen than does hemoglobin but fewer total oxygen-storage capacities.
+Research suggests that myoglobin facilitates oxygen diffusion down a gradient, enhancing oxygen transport in mitochondria.